How It Works!

 This choice will depend on what you intend to use the bike for, alongside the relevant strength of your rider (for chainring selection).
 Obviously your budget, compatibility with other bikes in your household and secondary uses will also have a bearing!
 Our recommendations...

-Cyclocross (evo): 10-speed Microshift, 11-speed Microshift XCD or 11-speed SRAM Rival (1x chainring recommended)
+Cyclocross: Microshift (R10 or XCD), SRAM Rival or Shimano GRX (1x chainring recommended)

-Road Racing (straatrace): 10-speed Microshift R10 or 11-speed SRAM Rival (gearing governed by BC regs - 1x or 2x chainrings possible)
+Road Racing: Microshift R10, SRAM Rival (gearing governed by BC regs - 1x or 2x chainrings possible)

-Triathlon (evo): 10-speed Microshift R10 or 11-speed SRAM Rival (gearing governed by BT regs - 1x or 2x chainrings possible )
+Triathlon: Microshift R10 or SRAM Rival (gearing governed by BT regs - 1x or 2x chainrings possible)

-MTB XC (evo): 9-speed or 10-speed Micrsoshift Advent or 11-speed Microshift XCD (1x chainring recommended)
+MTB XC or Trail: Micrsoshift Advent (9 or 10sp) or Microshift XCD (1x chainring only)

 For chainring selection (BC/BT racing regs) see guidance HERE.
 For other uses refer to our examples for a starting point.
 Parents often over-estimate the most suitable chainring size, for example, U10 cyclocross is best on a 30T chainring - but often a 34T is ordered!